 Compliance is time consuming, burdensome, and expensive, but also necessary to access new markets and serve a wide range of customers.
 Industry leaders, particularly in the federal government space, have recognized this bottle-neck and proposed a solution for advancing and automating system security assessments through the use of a universal machine-readable data capture and exchange format.
 These leaders, in collaboration with NIST, have developed the Open Security Control Assessment Language (OSCAL) which serves as foundation for assessing cloud-based information systems.
 It has already been adopted by the FedRAMP PMO as a testing ground for automating the FedRAMP authorization package and accelerating the ATO approval process.

-Please join us on October 19 at 2pm ET as KyberStorm CEO Milica Lijeskic and Telos solution architect Jet Ryan talk about what OSCAL is, and how compliance teams can benefit from this standard.
+In this on-demand webinar KyberStorm CEO Milica Lijeskic and Telos solution architect Jet Ryan talk about what OSCAL is, and how compliance teams can benefit from this standard.
 You will learn:

 - What OSCAL is and the benefits compliance teams can expect